Understand the impacts of menopause

 Dr Marita Long, a GP specialising in menopause, answers some frequently asked questions about menopause symptoms and treatment.

 For most women this will resolve over time.
-Try to do things that can reduce the ‘mental load.’
-Some tips are in our Menopause awareness webinar presentation above.
+Try to do things that can reduce the ‘mental load’.

 You can have a Bone Mineral Density Test.
 Not everyone is funded for this though.